 Early on, we built a pergola and chicken coop perpendicular to the barn and landscaped the area with grasses, winterberry, hellebores and daffodils.
 Hopefully within the next year or two a second pergola parallel to the barn will ‘enclose’ the area, creating a courtyard that will open into the current Serpentine Bed, Vegetable & Cutting Garden, and Mini-Meadow.
 Someday I hope to extend the path onto the sunny south facing hillside where dry sandy soils might make it possible to push my USDA Zone 6b into 7b territory.

 In 2019, the Vegetable and Cutting Garden was fully fenced against deer to protect some of their favorite foods and ours.
 Trial plants are planted here until they are big enough to plant out in other areas of the garden.

+Rural life doesn’t seem complete without chickens.
+Especially as we fought for them in suburbia.
 We’ve had two main flocks of mixed-breed chickens, including chicks born here.
 When you have a garden, chickens complete the circle, eating bugs, weeds and kitchen scraps and producing rich manure and richer eggs.
 As much as I love to watch them wander, our chickens are confined to a very large run, as they can be extremely destructive to the root zone of most plants.